Samuel Hubbard Shoe Company: Products and manufacturing

-Samuel Hubbard is best known for the “Unsneaker,” a casual and dress shoe hybrid that resembles a dress shoe on the outside, but feels like a sneaker on the inside.
+Samuel Hubbard is best known for the "Unsneaker", a casual and dress shoe hybrid that resembles a dress shoe on the outside, but feels like a sneaker on the inside.
 The company produces several dozen styles including casual shoes, dress shoes and slip-ons.
 In 2018, golf shoes and boat shoes were introduced.

 Uppers and insoles are made from European-sourced leathers, while most models use Vibram outsoles.
 Manufacturing is performed in Portugal, a result of Katz’s industry connections and knowledge from his Rockport days.
 Shoes are sold through the company’s website, major retailers like Nordstrom and Dillards, and more than 500 independent shoe retailers across the United States.

-In Popular Culture
+In popular culture

-Samuel Hubbard shoes have been worn by Ultramarathoner Dean Karnazes and were worn by Danny Glover in the film The Old Man & The Gun.
+Samuel Hubbard shoes have been worn by Ultramarathoner Dean Karnazes and were worn by Danny Glover in the film The Old Man & the Gun.
 They’ve also been worn by singer Peter Gabriel, celebrity chef Brian Malarkey and former president Bill Clinton.